tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 	and you should compile with -D"IMGUI_GLFW_NO_NATIVE_CURSORS" again.

 In short I suggest you use the SDL2 binding when building with the emscripten compiler, because you can use native cursors (that are missing from GLFW < 3.1), and unicode support (that is missing from GLUT).
-GLFW can be a possible alternative only for version 3.1 or above.
+GLFW can be a possible alternative only for version 3.1 or above (but of course the GLFW version is the one that em++ downloads on the fly, not yours).

 ================================================
 FAQ: HOW TO RUN THE (LOCAL) HTML DEMOS